 The gently curving stretch is lined with winery after wonderful winery, breathtakingly beautiful vineyards, mountainscapes and a some entirely stop-worthy destinations like the rustic-chic Dry Creek General Store (3495 Dry Creek Road) that serves up terrific sandwiches, cocktails, boutique grocery goods, and old time Sonoma County charm.

-Explore the County’s roots at Bartholomew Park (1695 Castle Road), home also to Bartholomew Park Winery.
+Explore the county’s roots at Bartholomew Park Winery (1695 Castle Road).
 The on-site museum is a must-visit, detailing the long history of Sonoma winemaking since the park’s original villa was built in 1861, complete with a display of primitive agricultural tools.
-The 400-acre estate begs to be hiked, on well-groomed trails lined with oaks, Manzanita, madrone, and redwood groves amid meadows of seasonal wildflowers.
 Just a few minutes away in downtown, you’ll find B&V Whiskey Bar & Grille (400 First St. E.), bringing delights like brisket carved from American Kobe and smoked over French oak barrel wine staves for 12 hours.

 This quaint town is home to the Glen Ellen Star (13648 Arnold Drive), where chef Ari Weiswasser packs all 24 seats nightly for his gorgeous California-Mediterranean cuisine that celebrates a fire-fed wood oven.